 Tenants by the entireties in real and personal property.
 Broadens the class of individuals who may hold property as tenants by the entireties to include any married couple whose marriage is recognized under the laws of any state in the United States.
-02/12/14 House: Left in General Laws Notes: City position: support HB 420 Public assets; misuse, adoption of local ordinance by locality, penalty.
-Patrons: Minchew and Rust; Senators: Garrett and Vogel Summary as passed House:
+01/04/14 House: Referred to Committee on General Laws 01/22/14 House: Assigned GL sub: Subcommittee #4 01/23/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 420 Public assets; misuse, penalty.

+Patrons: Minchew; Senators: Garrett and Vogel Summary as introduced:

 Misuse of public assets.
-Allows localities to adopt an ordinance that provides that a non-fulltime officer, agent, employee, or elected official who misuses public assets when the value of such use exceeds \$1,000 in a 12-month period is guilty of a Class 1 misdemeanor.
-02/11/14 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 02/12/14 Senate: Referred to Committee for Courts of Justice Notes: City position: support HB 422 Local government; prohibit certain practices requiring contractors to provide certain benefits, etc. Patrons: Davis, Comstock, Knight, Miller, Pogge and Webert Summary as passed House: Prohibiting certain local government practices that would require contractors to provide certain compensation or benefits.
-Prohibits local governing bodies from establishing provisions that would require a wage floor of any other employee benefit or compensation, above what is otherwise required by state or federal law, to be provided by a contractor to its employees as part of certain local government contracts.
-Contracts for landscaping or janitorial services are excluded from the prohibition.
-The bill provides that its provisions shall have no impact on service contracts executed prior to January 31, 2014 and shall not prohibit a locality from entering into contracts in which a company receiving economic development incentives is required to maintain a certain wage level.
-02/17/14 Senate: Passed by indefinitely (defeated) in Commerce and Labor (9-Y 6-N 1-A) Notes: City position: oppose HB 425 Northern Virginia Transportation Authority; increases membership.
+Subjects anyone who works for or is elected to any government body to the penalties for misuse of public assets.
+Currently, only full-time persons or officers are subject to the penalty.
+01/04/14 House: Referred to Committee for Courts of Justice 01/09/14 House: Assigned Courts sub: Criminal 02/05/14 House: Subcommittee recommends reporting with amendment(s) (11-Y 0-N) Notes: City position: support HB 422 Local government; prohibit certain practices requiring contractors to provide certain benefits, etc. Patrons: Davis, Comstock, Knight, Miller, Pogge and Webert Summary as introduced: Prohibiting certain local government practices that would require contractors to provide certain compensation or benefits.
+Prohibits local governing bodies from establishing provisions that would require a wage floor of any other employee benefit or compensation, above what is otherwise required by state or federal law, to be provided by a contractor to its employees as part of a local government contract.
+02/05/14 House: Read third time and passed House (65-Y 29-N) 02/06/14 Senate: Referred to Committee on Local Government Notes: City position: oppose (Note: bill has been amended to grandfather City program) HB 425 Northern Virginia Transportation Authority; increases membership.
 Patrons: LeMunyon and Ramadan Summary as introduced:

 Northern Virginia Transportation Authority; membership.
 Increases Authority membership from 17 to 20 by the addition of one senator and two House members.
-02/12/14 House: Left in Transportation Notes: City position: oppose HB 444 Individual income filing status; married persons.
+01/04/14 House: Referred to Committee on Transportation 01/10/14 House: Assigned Transportation sub: Subcommittee #4 01/23/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 444 Individual income filing status; married persons.
 Patron: Marshall, R.G.

 Individual income filing status; married persons.
 Provides that only those persons who are in a union that is a marriage recognized under Virginia law may file a joint Virginia income tax return for married persons or a separate Virginia income tax return as a spouse.

-02/12/14 House: Left in Finance

-Notes: City position: oppose

-HB 446 Traffic light signal photo-monitoring; criminal investigation.
+01/05/14 House: Referred to Committee on Finance Notes: City position: oppose HB 446 Traffic light signal photo-monitoring; criminal investigation.
+Patron: Bulova Summary as introduced:

-Patron: Bulova

-Summary as introduced:

 Traffic signal photo-monitoring systems; criminal investigation.
-Provides that law enforcement may utilize information from a photo-monitoring system for purposes of criminal investigation.
-02/12/14 House: Left in Militia, Police and Public Safety Notes: City position: support HB 450 Background checks; employment prior to receipt of results.
+Allows law enforcement to use information from a photo-monitoring system for purposes of criminal investigation.
+01/05/14 House: Referred to Committee on Militia, Police and Public Safety 01/14/14 House: Assigned MPPS sub: Subcommittee #2 01/16/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 450 Background checks; employment prior to receipt of results.
 Patrons: Bell, Robert B. and Peace Summary as introduced: